During the lease term in Timberville

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental property.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental.
 However, Nesbitt Realty can and will come into the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Timberville.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to agitate renters in Timberville.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy reference for property owners in Timberville
+a useful archive for rental investors in Timberville

 - Collections and evictions